quassidi/quassidi.github.io/index.md

 ## Hello
 My name is Daniel and I am from Costa Rica.

-Currently, I have been developing my skills as a data analyst also I like cyber security.
+Currently, I have been working as a Data Analyst for Citihroup

 You will find here how I start my projects and a step by step until I finish them.